-Whether you plan to strictly be a writer or work a job that has a writing aspect, you can benefit from earning an online writing degree.
+You can benefit from earning an online writing degree.
+Whether you plan to be a full-time writer or take a job with a strong writing component, a writing degree is a good idea.
 Earning an online writing degree is a surefire way to boost your job performance and impress future employers.

 Choosing to earn a writing degree online opens up exciting job positions for anyone with an interest in writing.
-While writing may seem like a basic skill, it is actually one many people forget to focus on, so when you present a writing degree to potential employers they will be impressed, especially if it comes from one of the top schools listed below.
+While writing may seem like a basic skill, it is actually one many people forget to focus on.
+If you have a writing degree, you will impress potential employers.
+This is particularly the case if the degree comes from one of the schools listed below.

 Best Online Writing Degree Programs

 In Virginia Beach, Virginia, you can enroll in Regent University’s online master of English with a concentration in writing program.
 With the option to enroll on-campus as well, students can combine the two formats and complete a hybrid program.
 This program is designed to teach students the writing skills needed for everything from professional to creative writing careers.